 The SwaddleMe is pretty highly rated with 4.3 out of 5.0 stars on Amazon, left by over 1,000 people.
 Lots of moms and dads loved the mesh sides, sturdy frame, and the fact that a mattress pad and fitted sheet was included.

 We know a cute product name isn't enough to reassure you, so here are the SwaddleMe's ups and downs.

 Beside Me Dreamer Bassinet & Bedside Sleeper By Baby Delight

-- LOCAL - We are American based and design our products in Rhode Island, USA
+- LOCAL - Trusted by parents for over 20 years, we are American based and design our products in Rhode Island, USA

 The baby delight sounds like it should be an expensive dessert, but we promise it's not.
 It's a co-sleeper that can be positioned on the side of your bed, so you have easy access to your baby without having them directly in the bed.